lfades/next-key/packages/next-key-client/README.md

 ---

-After creating the `AuthClient` the following methods are available
+After creating an instance of `AuthClient` the following methods are available

 #### `getAccessToken(): string`